 If you are attending a court hearing via virtual means, please click here for the virtual/video courtroom appearance instructions.

-For more details about court cancellations and scheduling, contact the 10th Judicial Circuit or go to their website at http://www.jud10.flcourts.org/.
+For more details about court cancellations and rescheduling, contact our office or the 10th Judicial Circuit.

 This Administrative Order shall be effective immediately and shall remain in effect until further notice or until superseded by further order of this Court or the Florida Supreme Court.